Māori electorates: Politics and representation

-Early Maori MPs elected
+Early representatives

-The first four Māori members of parliament, elected in 1868, were Tāreha Te Moananui (Eastern Maori), Frederick Nene Russell (Northern Maori) and John Patterson (Southern Maori), who all retired in 1870; and Mete Kīngi Te Rangi Paetahi (Western Maori) who was defeated in 1871.
-These four men were the first New Zealand-born members of the New Zealand Parliament.
-The second four members were Karaitiana Takamoana (Eastern Maori); Wi Katene (Northern Maori); Hōri Kerei Taiaroa (Southern Maori); and Wiremu Parata (Western Maori).
+New Zealand did not have defined political parties until the late 19th century.
+The first four Māori members of parliament, elected in 1868, were all independents.
+Tāreha Te Moananui (Eastern Maori), Frederick Nene Russell (Northern Maori) and John Patterson (Southern Maori) all retired in 1870 and Mete Kīngi Te Rangi Paetahi (Western Maori) was defeated in 1871.
+These four men were also the first New Zealand-born members of the New Zealand Parliament.
+The second four members were the independents Karaitiana Takamoana (Eastern Maori), Wi Katene (Northern Maori), Hōri Kerei Taiaroa (Southern Maori), and Wiremu Parata (Western Maori).